unkown263/Colserra-Compressor-queue/README.md

 `THUMBNAIL` : Put telegraph link of a picture for use of Thumbnail.

-`FFMPEG` : Put your best ffmpeg code , U can ask code at t.me/Anime_Hub_Group
+`FFMPEG` : Put your best ffmpeg code.